 When Martha Haskell decided to build an elaborate, turreted, neoclassical building out of local granite and brick, the plan was for the second floor opera house to fund the first floor library.
 She went all out for the opera house: elegant painted backdrops, plaster cherubs, tin ceilings, a carved balcony, a painted curtain depicting Venice, and a proscenium arch with gold filigree.
 At the time, entertainment-starved Vermonters would happily travel many miles through all kinds of weather to see a show.

 Of course, Haskell couldn’t have predicted the advent of moving pictures, which immediately cut into opera house profits, and so the Opera House has limped along for nearly a hundred years, supported by the more modest public library below it.
 But committed devotees have kept it alive, and during the summer season you can still catch a show or listen to live music.
-Most of the seats are on the Canadian side, though, so in all likelihood you’ll sit in Canada and watch performers located in Vermont.
+Most of the seats are on the U.S. side, though, so in all likelihood you’ll sit in America and watch performers located in Quebec.*